 Bowers & Wilkins is a British-based high-end audio company based in Worthing.
 In 2014, it extended its collaboration with Maserati by announcing the arrival of the P5 Maserati Edition Mobile Hi-Fi headphones.
 The cost?
 Around 400 euros.
 Alternatively, you could buy a Levante and splash out on Harman Kardon system for £1,500, or a Bowers & Wilkins surround sound system for £2,300.

 In February 2008, Bentley joined forces with high-end British audio experts, Naim.
 The aim was to deliver an ‘as-live’ in-car audio experience.
 This was properly bespoke, with Naim going as far as to ascertain how the body panels behaved in motion and the way in which the sound waves bounced around the cabin.
 So instead of delivering an off-the-shelf amplifier, Naim produced a brand new one, especially for Bentley.
 In the Bentayga, this means the most powerful audio system available in an SUV, driven by a 1,950-watt, 21-channel amplifier.

 Rolls-Royce – bespoke

 Not for Rolls-Royce, the lure of a dual-branded audio system.
 Instead, when Rolls-Royce was developing the Wraith, it went and built its own 1,300-watt, 18-speaker audio system.
-But then Bespoke is a big thing at Rolls-Royce.
-Cars made to order is central to the brand’s promise.
+But then ‘bespoke’ is a big thing at Rolls-Royce.
+Offering a range of cars made to order is central to the brand’s promise.